-This project has been developed in collaboration with the Nagasaki University and the Kyoto University.
-Radiation is one of the causes of the development of hematological malignancies.
+• Radiation is one of the causes of the development of hematological malignancies.
 A-bomb survivors have a high risk of hematological malignancies, even 50 years after exposure, such as acute myeloid leukemia (AML) and MDS.
 Recent genome analyses of these diseases have demonstrated that most of samples contain several gene mutations.
-We hypothesize that a hematopoietic progenitor or stem cell with a small number of gene mutation acquires additional gene mutations over time (more than several years) and causes hematological malignancies and that ionizing radiation increases the chance of such gene mutations occurring.
-Objectives are to determine mutated clones of MDS and to explore how it differs by exposed radiation dose.
-We have a plan to detect mutations in stored blood samples of AHS participants who developed MDS using next-generation genome analysis technology.
-This study will answer the very important question about how myeloid malignancies develop, which has never been tested.
+Objectives are to determine mutated clones before clinical diagnosis of MDS and to explore how it differs by exposed radiation dose.
+We have a plan to detect mutations in AHS participants who developed MDS using next-generation genome analysis technology.
+This study will answer the very important question about how radiation-induced myeloid malignancies develop.
 Furthermore, we will be able to obtain new knowledge of mechanisms of radiation-induced myeloid malignancies.